 The certificate program in Paralegal Studies combines a liberal arts foundation with a career concentration in the paralegal area.
 Applicants must have already earned at least 36 liberal arts college credits in a minimum of four disciplines.
 A total of 63 college credits must be earned, 27 of which must be taken at Northern Essex for completion of the certificate.

 This program is approved by the American Bar Association.

 Additional Admissions Criteria:

 or higher, Not PAR202

-PAR201 Real Estate Law, PAR203 Wills, Estates and Trusts, PAR204 Corporate Law, PAR205 Family Law, PAR206 Tort Law, PAR207 Computer Applications in Law and any other special topics paralegal elective courses designed for Paralegal Program students that may be proposed in the future.
+PAR201 Real Estate Law, PAR203 Wills, Estates and Trusts, PAR204 Corporate Law, PAR205 Family Law, PAR206 Tort Law, PAR207 Computer Applications in Law, PAR208 Contract Law, and any other special topics paralegal elective courses designed for Paralegal Program students that may be proposed in the future.
 All PAR courses are taught by experienced attorneys.
 Students must obtain a minimum grade of C in all PAR courses to meet Paralegal Program graduation requirements.
 Credit for law specialty courses taken more than 6 years prior to completion of the Paralegal Studies program will not be awarded, unless the student’s proficiency in the area can be demonstrated.
 Students interested in transferring credits taken at Northern Essex to a bachelor’s degree, should consult the institution receiving the credits.